ChipWits

-ChipWits is a 1984 robot simulation game for the Apple Macintosh, written by Doug Sharp and Mike Johnston, and published by BrainPower software.
-It was ported to the Apple II and Commodore 64.
+ChipWits is a programming game for the Macintosh written by Doug Sharp and Mike Johnston and published by BrainPower software in 1984.
+Ports to the Apple II and Commodore 64 were published by Epyx in 1985.
+The player uses a visual programming language to teach a virtual robot how to navigate various mazes of varying difficulty.
+The game straddles the line between entertainment and programming education.

-Summary
+Development

-The player uses an iconic programming language to teach a virtual robot how to navigate various mazes of varying difficulty.
-The gameplay straddled the line between entertainment and programming education.
-The game was developed in MacFORTH, and later ported to the Apple II and Commodore 64.
+The game was developed using the MacFORTH implementation of the Forth programming language for the Macintosh 128K.
+The Commodore 64 version was written in SuperForth 64.

 Reception

 Computer Gaming World preferred Robot Odyssey to ChipWits but stated that both were "incredibly vivid simulation experiences".
 The magazine criticized ChipWits' inability to save more than 16 robots or copy a robot to a new save slot, and cautioned that it "may be too simple for people familiar with programming".
 The magazine added that the criticism was "more a cry for a more complex Chipwits II game than condemnation of the current product".